The Powerful Lure of the Soft Fascism Within

 At any given juncture, when destabilising feelings rise up and the ground beneath us starts to shift, we can fall into our black holes or decide not to let their darkness in.
 Which one we choose can have repercussions for us all.

 Learning From History

-In the Nuremberg Trials, the world confronted the horrors unleashed by Nazi Germany, by men and women who would once have simply been described as ‘ordinary’.
+In the Nuremberg Trials, the world confronted the horrors unleashed by Nazi Germany, carried out by men and women who could be described as ‘ordinary’.

 Ivor Perl was 13 when the first trial began 75 years ago.
 He and his brother, who survived Auschwitz and Dachau concentration camps, were the only members of their Orthodox Jewish family of 11 who were still alive at the end of the Holocaust.

 In 2015, Ivor – now in his 80s – was asked to give evidence in the trial of Oskar Gröning, a former SS guard known as the Bookkeeper of Auschwitz.
 He initially refused, before changing his mind.

 “I was absolutely horrified,” he recounted.
 “An old man was wheeled into court with a nurse on either side of him.
 I wanted to hate him but I just saw an old man.
 I could feel something draining away from me.
 I can’t describe what I felt, but it wasn’t hatred.”